 Justification is symbolically represented as a robe of righteousness, of pure linen, clean and white, by which the Lord covers the blemishes and imperfections of all whom he accepts through faith in his precious blood.
 All endeavors toward righteousness on our own part, aside from the merit of Christ, are likewise symbolically represented as "filthy rags" of our own righteousness.
-(Isa.
-64: 6) True, certain scriptures refer to our efforts towards righteousness, by obedience to the divine commands, as a cleansing work, progressing throughout our entire Christian course, as the Apostle expresses it, "Having our bodies washed with pure water," and cleansing of the Church by the "washing of water by the Word": and these are very proper presentations of the cleansing of our hearts, the "putting away the filth of the flesh": and these scriptures are very properly understood to refer to a daily and a life work.
-But all these cleansings of thoughts, words and acts-all these endeavors to bring our mortal bodies into closer conformity to the will of God in Christ, are based upon our previous acceptance of Christ and our justification through faith in his blood.
-The Scriptural thought is that from the time we consecrate ourselves to God, all our imperfections are covered from the Lord's sight through the merit of the ransom-sacrifice, provided by Jehovah's grace, and laid hold of and appropriated by faith.
-Since only that which is perfect could be acceptable of God, and since we, with all our efforts and washings, would still be imperfect, it is manifest that our acceptance with the Father is under the covering of the robe of Christ's righteousness, his perfection reckoned or applied or imputed to us.
+(Is.
+64:6).
+True, certain passages refer to our efforts towards righteousness, by obedience to God's demands, as a cleansing work, progressing throughout our entire Christian course, as the Apostle expresses it, "Having our bodies washed with pure water," and cleansing of the Church by the "washing of water by the Word"; these are proper presentations of the cleansing of our hearts, the "putting away the filth of the flesh": and these passages are properly understood to refer to a daily and a life work.
+But all these cleansings of thoughts, words and acts, all these endeavors to bring our mortal bodies into closer conformity to the will of God in Christ, are based upon our previous acceptance of Christ and our justification through faith in his blood.
+The Bible thought is that from the time we consecrate ourselves to God, all our imperfections are covered from the Lord's sight through the merit of the ransom-sacrifice, provided by Jehovah's grace, and laid hold of and appropriated by faith.
+Since only what is perfect could be acceptable of God, and since we, with all our efforts and washings, would still be imperfect, it is manifest that our acceptance with the Father is under the covering of the robe of Christ's righteousness, his perfection reckoned or imputed to us.
 Thus we are first "accepted in the beloved" (Eph.
-1: 6); and then daily manifest our devotion to righteousness and our desire to please the Lord by efforts toward holiness.
+1:6); and then daily manifest our devotion to righteousness and our desire to please the Lord by efforts toward holiness.

-How frequently the Scriptures refer to our Lord as our sinoffering, "the Lamb of God that taketh away the sin of the world!"
-(John 1: 29) All the sacrifices of the Law, all the blood shed upon Jewish altars, pointed forward to this great sacrifice for sin slain on our behalf; for, as the Apostle assures us, the blood of bulls and of goats could never take away sin-only the antitypical sacrifice could do this, "the precious blood."
+How frequently the Bible refers to our Lord as our sinoffering, "the Lamb of God that taketh away the sin of the world!"
+(John 1:29).
+All the sacrifices of the Law, all the blood shed on Jewish altars, pointed forward to this great sacrifice for sin slain on our behalf; for, as Paul assures us, the blood of bulls and of goats could never take away sin only the antitypical sacrifice could do this, "the precious blood."
 On this subject of the sacrifice for sins, as presented in the New Testament, see Heb.
-9: 12; 10: 10; Eph.
-5: 2; 1 Cor.
-5: 7; 1 Pet.
-2: 22-24; 2 Cor.
-5: 21- Diaglott.
+9:12; 10:10; Eph.
+5:2; 1 Cor.
+5:7; 1 Pet.
+2:22-24; 2 Cor.
+5:21;- Diaglott.

-That this sacrifice was for us, the Church, and for all mankind, is likewise very clearly set forth in the Scriptures: "He, by the grace of God tasted death for every man," the just for the unjust, to bring us to God-to open up for us and for all mankind a way of return or reconciliation to harmony with the Heavenly Father, and thus indirectly to open up for us the way back to eternal life, the Father's favor or blessing or gift for all those who are truly his children.
-On this point see the following: 1 Thess.
-5: 10; Rom.
-5: 8; 1 Cor.
-15: 3; 2 Cor.
-5: 14, 15; John 10: 15; 11: 50-52; 1 Pet.
-2: 24; 3: 18.
+That this sacrifice was for us, the Church, and for all mankind, is also very clearly set forth in the Bible: "He, by the grace of God tasted death for every man," the just for the unjust, to bring us to God-to open up for us and for all mankind a way of return to harmony or reconciliation with the Heavenly Father, and thus indirectly to open up for us the way back to eternal life, the Father's favor or blessing or gift for all those who are truly his children.
+On this point see the following: 1 Thes.
+5:10; Rom.
+5:8; 1 Cor.
+15:3; 2 Cor.
+5:14, 15; John 10:15; 11:50-52; 1 Pet.
+2:24; 3:18.